viktar-c/indigo/about.md

 I’m motivated by big problems, and I believe most of them could be solved with a simple and straightforward solution.
 </p>
+I love <a href="https://www.youtube.com/channel/UC0ypf0WhaEKCtscK8OIuMOQ">filming</a>
-I love filming and traveling, do a lot of sport activities: skateboarding and snowboarding, playing soccer, powerlyfting.
+and traveling, do a lot of sport activities: skateboarding and snowboarding, playing soccer, powerlifting.
 </p>

-<p>I </p>

 ## My Skill Set